Searching for the cheapest places to travel in 2018? You’re in the right spot!

 #97) Copenhagen, DenmarkAffordability Index: 192.27 Popularity: #66

 Scandinavia isn’t known as an exceptionally cheap vacation spot, so it’s no surprise that Denmark’s capital city finds itself near the bottom of our list.
 In fact, of the most popular tourist destinations in the world, Copenhagen is the most expensive city in Europe.
 Of course, expensive doesn’t mean that you shouldn’t consider traveling there.
 Copenhagen is a large city that still maintains a small town feel.
-With a thriving historical center, great shopping, and a beautiful pier area that’s filled with atmosphere, this is still a city to keep on your bucket list.
+Boasting a thriving historical center, great shopping, and a beautiful pier area that’s filled with atmosphere, this is still a city to keep on your bucket list.
+When you’re spending this much money, just don’t forget about travel insurance!

 #96) Honolulu, United StatesAffordability Index: 189.45 Popularity: #80